 Low Carb Protein Bars

-These Low Carb Blueberry Lemon Muffins are made with simple gluten free ingredients and bake up soft, moist and are easy to make.
+These Keto Blueberry Muffins are made with simple gluten free ingredients and bake up soft, moist and are easy to make.
 They're perfect for spring, summer or anytime you're craving a sugar free, keto and paleo snack!

 - 1 1/2 cups super fine almond flour

-- 1/3 cup monk fruit sweetener or preferred low carb sweetener
+- 1/3 cup granulated monk fruit sweetener or preferred low carb sweetener

 - 1/2 tsp baking powder